How to Manage Multiple Projects?

 Effective planning won’t be complete without defining goals.
 Having targets motivates you to work harder toward achieving success.
 They encourage employees to stay streamlined and focused on their duties and responsibilities.

-Speaking of goals, it’s crucial to write them down.
-A study on goal setting by psychology professor Dr. Gail Mathews found that people who wrote down their goals had a higher success rate compared to those who didn’t.
-The research confirms the value of creating an action plan and writing down goals when working toward success.
+Speaking of goals, it’s important to put them in writing.
+One such study about goal setting, conducted by psychology professor Dr. Gail Mathews, concluded that individuals writing down their goals were more successful than those that did not.
+The study confirms that making an action plan and writing down one’s goals is valuable in working towards success.

 Remember, plans change, and so do circumstances.
 Whatever plans you had may not work in the current situation.
 It becomes even more complicated when trying to keep track of multiple projects at the same time.